 Gary is co-editor of a special issue of Surveillance & Society on “Queer Surveillance.”
 His research has appeared in Surveillance & Society, Contemporaneity, qui parle, Digital Culture & Society, and Jump Cut, as well as in the edited collection From Self-Portrait to Selfie: Representing the Self in the Moving Image (Peter Lang, 2019).
 His work is forthcoming in the journal American Literature, the edited volume Queer Data (University of Washington Press) and the edited handbook A Companion to Contemporary Art in a Global Framework (Wiley Blackwell).

 Gary is a Franke Institute for the Humanities Residential Dissertation Completion Fellow for the 2022-2023 academic year.
 In 2021, Gary received the Stuart Tave Teaching Fellowship to support the design of his own undergraduate course, “Surveillance Media.”
-Gary is also a recipient of a Humanities Without Walls Fellowship (2016-18), an Arts, Science + Culture Initiative Fellowship (2019-20).
-He has been a Preceptor for the Mellon-Mays Undergraduate Fellowship summer program since 2021 and has worked at the Smart Museum of Art as an Academic Engagement Graduate Intern since 2019.
+Gary is also a recipient of a Humanities Without Walls Fellowship (2016-18) and Arts, Science + Culture Initiative Fellowship (2019-20).
+He has been a Preceptor for the Mellon-Mays Undergraduate Fellowship summer program since 2021 and has worked at the Smart Museum of Art as an Academic Engagement Graduate Intern from 2019-2022.

 - Surveillance Media (TAVE Fellowship course, cross-listed with Media Arts and Design), Lecturer - Autumn 2021